jni/my-documents/oreilly.markdown

 good package names, such as airspeed velocity and sux.

-n-dimensional image processing (includes numpy array memory representation, filters, processor cache and efficiency)
+n-dimensional image processing (includes numpy array memory representation, filters, processor cache and efficiency), Fourier transforms, streaming data processing (toolz), sparse matrices.

-Interesting applications of Fourier transforms

-toolz and streaming data processing

-sparse matrices: effective use of internal storage structures
+Contributing to open-source projects in the SciPy ecosystem.

 ## Other Book Features and Video Offerings: